 The two girls laid still, making no sound except their nervous breathing.
 There was a rattling noise from downstairs, then the sound of glass breaking, followed by the sound of a door being forced open.

 “Oh, my God!
-There IS someone breaking in!
+Someone is breaking in!
 That was the back door in the kitchen.”

 “Maybe it’s your brother.
 Maybe he forgot his key.”

-“Yeah, so instead of ringing the doorbell or hollering, he breaks into the house?
+“Yeah, so instead of ringing the doorbell or calling us on his cellphone or hollering, he breaks into the house?
 I think it’s a burglar!”

 “Call the cops!”